Huntington Lake Overnight Camp

 Do you have a sickness policy?

 Yes.
 Communal living is an amazing thing and protecting the health of all campers is vital.
 When campers become sick, they typically just need time to rest and rehydrate in the Health Center.
-We have several rooms and tents that are left open for this purpose.
+We have several rooms that are left open for this purpose.
 If a camper should become sick, we will communicate with families to discuss symptoms and treatment plan.
 If the illness is severe or persists beyond 24 hours the family will be asked to pick the camper up or some sort of reasonable accommodation made with the families help.
 We screen campers prior to admitting them on the bus or upon arrival at camp as well to set a healthy baseline for our camp community.
 Huntington Lake is at 7000 feet above sea level.
 Because of this, some campers may experience some discomfort (headaches, tiredness, trouble sleeping) for a day or two as we all acclimatize.
 Please keep your campers well rested, well fed, and well hydrated a few days prior to camp.
 This will help with the adjustment.
 Also, please make sure you have indicated in your health history which over the counter medications we can offer your camper.

 Ready to get started?